- What are the rules in Sport Ju-jitsu (extract)

 The obvious difference is in WCJJO sport ju-jitsu there is no cage, and a competitor is free at any time to step into a safe area surrounding the mat … Next - the level of allowed contact under WCJJO rules is ‘touch contact’ with strict rules on what might be deemed as excessive force … one might suggest that WCJJO sport ju-jitsu is MMA without the lust for blood.

-GLOVES and SHOES - What Safety Equipment is required to be worn in sport ju-jitsu tournaments [extract]
+GLOVES and FOOT Protection - What Safety Equipment is required to be worn in sport ju-jitsu tournaments [extract]

 Safety Equipment - Sport Ju-Jitsu [Extract ARTICLE 8]